AdaltoJunior/custom-toggle-button/README.md

-# custom-toggle-button
+# Custom Toggle Button
-A CSS Study Project
+This project was developed in order to study the CSS language.